Household Support Fund

-- have no other access to funds or enough resources to pay for food or heat
+- have no other access to funds or enough resources to pay for food or energy

-- your situation poses a serious health or safety risk to you or your immediate family
+- experiencing a situation which poses a serious health or safety risk to themselves or their family

-- if you are a member of the armed forces and do not meet residency criteria, you should demonstrate a strong connection to Warwickshire
+- a member of the armed forces who can demonstrate a strong connection to Warwickshire